 In either case, the discomfiting conclusion is that the Islamic State will more actively engage in acts of international terrorism.
 If legitimacy concerns are at the forefront of Baghdadi’s strategic calculations, then the group’s efforts in this domain are likely to increase with whatever successes the anti-IS coalition wracks up.
 It would be folly to predicate America’s strategic responses on such false dichotomies as, “fight them there, so we don’t have to fight them here.”
 IS cannot be seen as simply one type of threat in one part of the world.
 The imperative for the anti-IS coalition, then, is to ensure that robust international counter-terrorism efforts go hand in hand with the efforts to contain and strangle the group on its own territory.

-Spencer Bakich is a faculty member in the Department of Political Science at the University of Richmond and the author of “Success and Failure in Limited War: Information and Strategy in the Korean, Vietnam, Persian Gulf, and Iraq Wars.”
+Spencer Bakich is an associate professor of political science and the Director of the National Security Program at the Virginia Military Institute.
+He is the author of “Success and Failure in Limited War: Information and Strategy in the Korean, Vietnam, Persian Gulf, and Iraq Wars.”

 Have a response or an idea for your own article?
 Follow the logo below, and you too can contribute to The Bridge.